mayank9614/Anand_Mayank_website/index.md

 # About Me

-I am a Veeva Developer with more than 5 years of experience in designing and developing custom solutions for Veeva applications.
-I also have expertise in integrating AWS with Salesforce and developing Alexa Skills.
+I am a Salesforce Developer with more than 5 years of experience in designing and developing custom solutions for Veeva applications.
+I also have expertise in integrating Azure API managment and AWS lambda functions with Salesforce and as well as developing Alexa Skills.

 [Download My Resume](/Anand_Mayank_website/files/RESUME_MAYANK_ANAND_salesforce.pdf)